 - List questions you want to ask the interviewer, in case they offer this ability at the end of the interview.
 Research the company so your questions and answers are relevant to the recruiter, the firm, and the specific position of interest.
 The best candidates ask the best questions.

 - For two-way interviews, give the recruiter your full attention with absolutely no distractions that could be detected or deter from your performance.

 - After the interview, contact the recruiter to thank them for the opportunity to interview and recap your skills and interest in the job and their company.

 VIDEO INTERVIEW TIPS

-The video interview can seem daunting, as many people are not comfortable in front of a webcam and are not familiar with using the technology.
+The video interview can seem daunting, as many people are not comfortable in front of a webcam and are not familiar with using the technology (you can click here to read the entire article).
 However, with a few tips and some practice, you’ll be on the right track for acing the video interview.